soroushesnaashari/Google-Stock-Price-with-LSTM-using-TensorFlow/README.md

 ### Key Features
 - **LSTM Architecture:** Tailored for time-series prediction, capturing temporal dependencies in stock prices.
-- **TensorFlow Implementation:** Utilizes TensorFlow’s robust framework to build, train, and evaluate the neural network.
+- **TensorFlow Implementation:** Utilizes TensorFlow’s robust framework to build, train and evaluate the neural network.
 - **Data Preprocessing:** Incorporates techniques like normalization and data reshaping to optimize model performance.
-- **Modular Code Structure:** The project is organized into clear sections for data preparation, model development, training, and evaluation, making it easy to understand and modify.
+- **Modular Code Structure:** The project is organized into clear sections for data preparation, model development, training and evaluation, making it easy to understand and modify.
 - **Visualization:** Graphs and plots are included to effectively communicate the model’s predictions against actual market trends.

 <br>